Stolz/Assets/README.md

 - Included assets **pipeline** (*concatenate and minify all your assets to a single file*) with URL **timestamps** support.
 - Automatically prefixes local assets with a configurable folder name.
 - Supports secure (*https*) and protocol agnostic (*//*) links.
-- Supports **collections** (*named groups of assets*) that can be nested, allowing assets dependencies definitions.
-- Automatically detects type of asset (CSS, JavaScript or collection).
-- Allows autoloading by default preconfigured assets and collections.

 <a id="frameworks"></a>